-Truth be told, electric smokers produce a milder smoke flavor and less bark than wood smokers produce.
+Truth be told, electric versions produce a milder smoke flavor and less bark than wood smokers produce.
 However, the good news is, with a little know-how on the use of wood chips, this roadblock is easily cleared.

 So, what causes the distinct difference in the quality of smoke?
 The answer is quite simple.

 Most wood smokers cater to a variety of combustion gases.
 When combined, these gases bring with them a rich, intense flavor.
 The more intense the flavor, the better the barbecue you are tasting.

 When it comes to how you smoke meat, less is more.
 While using an electric smoker, it’s always astute to regulate the smoke flow – ideally, a trail of thin, blue smoke rising from your vent throughout the cooking process is what we’re talking about.
 You wouldn’t want to go crazy with the smoke, because too much can cause your food to taste downright terrible – especially foods like chicken and turkey that tend to soak in more smoky flavor.

 How Much Wood Does My Electric Smoker Need?